z3ht/haunted-tiles/README.md

 `web` contains frontend code (executed by the client)

 `api` contains api code (executed by the server)
-&nbsp;&nbsp;&nbsp;&nbsp;- All API endpoints should be located in `api/haunted_tiles.py` and point to relevant logic (see endpoint `/` for an example)
+- All API endpoints should be located in `api/haunted_tiles.py` and point to relevant logic (for an example, see endpoint `/`)
+- Please abide by the [microservices](https://microservices.io/patterns/microservices.html) design patterns
+- `GET` requests should **never** change state

-`build.py` builds and runs the codebase (the server runs this automatically once a minute)
+`build.py` builds and runs the codebase (the server runs this automatically)

 `setup.sh` automatically sets up an environment
-&nbsp;&nbsp;&nbsp;&nbsp;Adds environment variables to secrets.env; Secrets should be added with extreme caution
+- Environment variables are added to .env
 <br />

 ## Environment Variables